 It’s why a surge of sadness comes over me when I hear these same sentiments coming from other young mothers that I speak with.

-Moms who are at the beginning stage of homeschooling, or in the middle stage.
+Moms who are at the beginning stages of homeschooling, or in the middle stage.
 Sometimes, she has been homeschooling for a few years.
-Yet, she still feels inadequate, about many aspects of mothering and homeschooling.
+Yet, she still feels anxiety and inadequate, about many aspects of mothering and homeschooling.

 I know this emotion because I felt it every time some well-meaning person asked me how I intend to cover every academic subject for my kids?